fluix/apidoc2ts/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Template for feature request
+about: Suggest an idea for enhancement or a new feature
-title: "[Some descriptive header for a enhancement]"
+title: ''
 labels: enhancement
 assignees: ''